Meet an Idaho Cattlewoman ~ Valene Lickley

 How do you provide encouragement to others?

 In the last six months, I have co-hosted the Millennial Ag Podcast with my good friend Katharine Lotspeich.
-Through the podcast we talk about real issues, real stories and allow Millennial Agagriculture to be vulnerable with the consumers and themselves.
+Through the podcast we talk about real issues, real stories and allow agriculture to be vulnerable with the consumers and themselves.
 We try and tackle the real hot topic issues but we always try and leave everyone with a positive thought, idea or action item.
 We want to give hope to agriculture and allow agriculture to begin to have those tough conversations that we have been avoiding for years.

 Our podcast can be found on any major podcast platform (Apple, Google, Spotify, Podbean, etc.) or at millennialag.com.